simao-ferreira/dotfiles/documentation/PACKAGES.md

 ## Conky
-[conky](https://github.com/brndnmtthws/conky) is installed and working is already a module of conky, can be configured.
+[conky](https://github.com/brndnmtthws/conky) is a light weight, configurable system monitor.

-Opposite to normal behaviour, conky on Mi3 is configured `/usr/share/conky/` and then auto started on`/.i3/config`, the script used to run it is found on `/usr/bin/`.
+Opposite to normal behavior, conky on Manjaro i3 is configured `/usr/share/conky/` and then auto started on`/.i3/config`, the script used to run it is found on `/usr/bin/`.
 On Mi3 there are two conky setups, one for cheat sheets and another to settings.
 By modifying the `/usr/bin/` file relative to the launcher is possible to ignore one, or both.
-* Not in use, gotop is used for terminal and polybar scripts for desktop info
+* Not in use, ytop is used for terminal and polybar scripts for desktop info

 ## Feh
 [Feh](https://feh.finalrewind.org/) is image viewer, light and powerful is also used for launching wallpapers.